 You can share only your guest network with some extra fiddling.
-From Settings: Network and Internet: Wi-Fi choose your main network from the list.
+From Settings: Network and Internet: Wi-Fi chooses your main network from the list.
 Check the box for “Connect automatically”, click Connect, and then don’t check the box for “Share network with my contacts.”
 Repeat the process for your guest network, but reverse the order of checked/unchecked options to not connect automatically and to share the network.
-You cannot share your network with your contacts without also accepting to connect your devices to your contacts’ shared networks.
+You can’t share your network with your contacts without also accepting to connect your devices to your contacts’ shared networks.
 Consider adopting a VPN solution (available in high-end routers or from third-party service providers) whenever you’re not on your home network to keep your sensitive network traffic safer.

-Enterprises may have to change their bring-your-own-device policies ones those devices start sharing access to the corporate network to employees wider contact networks.
-It’ll be just as an unwanted point of entry in corporate networks as in your own home network.
+Enterprises may have to change their bring-your-own-device policies ones those devices start sharing access to the corporate network to employees’ wider contact networks.
+It’ll be just as an unwanted point of entry in corporate networks as in your home network.
 Networks using 802.1X authentication are excluded from being shared in the Wi-Fi Sense sharing program.

 As per the terms of service from my internet service provider, they can terminate my contract for sharing access with anyone outside my household.
-I doubt that contract clause would be legally enforceable, but now my Windows devices have on their own decided to share my network connection with my contacts.
+I doubt that contract-clause would be legally enforceable, but now my Windows devices have on their own decided to share my network connection with my contacts.
 I’m very curious as to how that court case would go down.